fierval/deep-reinforcement-learning/p3_collab-compet/Report.md

 ## Reproduceability

 Worth noting, that I was not using the `SEED` parameter, even though I tried to for reproduceability.
 Unfortunately things did not converge at all or very slowly.
-I tried about half a dozen of different seeds, naturally it's a bit fewer than the number of seeds available, but blindly searching for chance is too time consuming a process as all buyers of lottery tickets no doubt know.
+I tried about half a dozen of different seeds, naturally it's a bit fewer than the number of seeds available, but blindly searching for chance is too time consuming a process.

-Luckily, we did achieve consistent reproduceability without explicitly seeding any random generators, though.
+Luckily, we did achieve consistent reproduceability without explicitly seeding any random generators.

 ## Rewards Graph